Biology BSc (Hons)

 From genes to behaviour and evolution to ecology, studying Biology at Leeds will provide you with a holistic understanding of the whole topic.
-Personalise your degree to match your needs as you progress; will you choose to pursue human biology, conservation, immunology, genetic engineering or any one of the other study areas the University of Leeds has to offer?
+Personalise your degree to match your needs as you progress; will you choose to pursue human biology, conservation, genetic engineering or any one of the other study areas the University of Leeds has to offer.

 From genes to behaviour and evolution to ecology, studying Biology at Leeds will provide you with a holistic understanding of the whole topic.
-Personalise your degree to match your needs as you progress; will you choose to pursue human biology, conservation, immunology, genetic engineering or any one of the other study areas the University of Leeds has to offer?<br/><br/>Biology has vital applications in current key global challenges.
-An ever-growing world population jeopardises the environment whilst pressures on resources threaten endangered species and agricultural production.
-With your degree, you will be at the forefront of providing sustainable solutions.<br/><br/>Be part of the revolution in genomics, gene modification and biotechnology currently transforming the world.
-Equipped with the skills and knowledge of the fundamental biological processes, understand and drive forward science-based solutions to some of the world’s biggest issues.<br/><br/>This 3-year BSc can also be converted into an integrated Masters (MBiol) with an optional additional year of specialist training, to study advanced research topics and undertake your own extended research project.<br/><br/>**Course highlights:**<br/>- Field course options include trips to Scotland, Spain and South Africa, developing practical field-based skills in a wide range of habitats.<br/><br/><br/>- Access to visit and conduct research at the University’s state-of-the-art National Pig Centre.<br/><br/><br/>- Collaborate on your final year research project with an expert in the field.
-For example, you could study marine biology to better manage coral reefs threatened by climate change, understand how bees cooperate as social animals, or develop new ways to reduce the impact of invasive species on local ecosystems.<br/><br/><br/>- Build practical experience undertaking modules including practical genetics, parasitology and field course options.<br/>
+Personalise your degree to match your needs as you progress; will you choose to pursue human biology, conservation, genetic engineering or any one of the other study areas the University of Leeds has to offer.<br/><br/>Biology has vital applications in current key global challenges.
+An ever-growing world population and a changing climate puts immense pressures on the environment, threatens endangered species and reduces agricultural production.
+With your degree, you will be at the forefront of providing sustainable solutions to these issues.<br/><br/>Be part of the revolution in genomics, gene modification and biotechnology currently transforming the world.
+Equipped with the skills and knowledge of the fundamental biological processes, you will help drive forward science-based solutions to some of the world’s biggest issues.<br/><br/>The MBiol, BSc offers students an excellent breadth and depth of knowledge plus the exceptional experience of advanced research.
+The initial two years of the programme follows the existing BSc Biology programme.
+The year 3 will be similar to that for students enrolled on the 3 year BSc programme but the 40 credit research project will focus on preparation for the final year.
+The fourth year of the programme is research focused, comprising a 90 credit research project and 30 credits of advanced research training.
+There is a strong emphasis on independent learning, problem solving and data analysis, taught in the context of the subject.
+The extended individual project allows students to develop their research skills in greater depth and produce a report containing significant new data that could contribute to a research publication.<br/><br/><strong>Course highlights</strong><br/><br/><br/>• Field course options include trips within the UK, Spain and South Africa, in which you will develop practical field-based skills in a wide range of habitats.<br/><br/><br/><br/>• The ongoing expansion of biosciences creates varied employment prospects and career opportunities.<br/><br/><br/><br/>• Experience life and learning in a different country through our study abroad programme, where youll gain fresh perspectives and develop skills valued by employers.<br/><br/><br/><br/>• Our year in industry programme allows you to gain experience working with organisations, developing new skills for your CV.<br/><br/><br/><br/>• Build academic, field and practical experience through dedicated research skills modules.<br/><br/><br/><br/>• Collaborate on your final-year research project with an expert in the field.
+You could study marine biology to better manage coral reefs threatened by climate change, understand how bees cooperate as social animals, or develop new ways to reduce the impact of invasive species on local ecosystems.<br/><br/><br/><br/>• Access to visit and conduct research at the University’s state-of-the-art National Pig Centre.<br/><br/>

 3 options available